Fields

 | Task Type | ai_generate_fields |

-| Created By | PATCH /api/datasets/:id with ai body |
+| Created By | POST /api/datasets/:id/fields/generate |

 | Tables Used | tasks, task_events, datasets (update fields), dataset_records (backfill) |